avibrown/mat_maven/README.md

 Getting the FPGA toolchain setup and hopefully a simple LED blink.
 I have done this before but on a different machine.
 Using this guide: https://www.digikey.com/en/maker/projects/introduction-to-fpga-part-2-toolchain-setup/563a9518cd11466fb6a75cf3cb684d6d

+...

+Got LEDs blinking.
+Tomorrow will start working on the UART.

+---

+3 -